How to Do a Push-Up Correctly: Step-by-Step Guide for Beginners

 • Core

 Progress takes time, but small improvements in technique and strength add up quickly.
+Learn more about Push Workouts here.

 Focus on clean repetitions, full range of motion, and disciplined training.